Digital camera: Rugged compacts

-Rugged compact cameras typically include protection against submersion, hot and cold conditions, shock and pressure.
-Terms used to describe such properties include waterproof, freeze-proof, heatproof, shockproof and crushproof, respectively.
+Rugged compact cameras typically include protection against submersion, hot and cold conditions, shock, and pressure.
+Terms used to describe such properties include waterproof, freeze-proof, heatproof, shockproof, and crushproof, respectively.
 Nearly all major camera manufacturers have at least one product in this category.
 Some are waterproof to a considerable depth up to 100 feet (30 m); others only 10 feet (3 m), but only a few will float.
 Ruggeds often lack some of the features of ordinary compact camera, but they have video capability and the majority can record sound.
 Most have image stabilization and built-in flash.
-Touchscreen LCD and GPS do not work under water.
+Touchscreen LCD and GPS do not work underwater.

 Action cameras

-GoPro and other brands offer action cameras which are rugged, small and can be easily attached to helmets, arms, bicycles, etc. Most have wide angle and fixed focus, and can take still pictures and video, typically with sound.
+GoPro and other brands offer action cameras which are rugged, small, and can be easily attached to helmets, arms, bicycles, etc. Most have a wide angle and fixed focus and can take still pictures and video, typically with sound.

 360-degree cameras

 The 360-degree camera can take picture or video 360 degrees using two lenses back-to-back and shooting at the same time.
 Some of the cameras are Ricoh Theta S, Nikon Keymission 360 and Samsung Gear 360.
 Nico360 was launched in 2016 and claimed as the world's smallest 360-degree camera with size 46 x 46 x 28 mm (1.8 x 1.8 x 1.1 in) and price less than $200.
 With virtual reality mode built-in stitching, Wifi, and Bluetooth, live streaming can be done.
 Due to it also being water resistant, the Nico360 can be used as action camera.

-There are tend that action cameras have capabilities to shoot 360 degrees with at least 4K resolution.